Stocks end modestly lower after recouping most of early loss

 AP Business Writers

-Stocks fell and bond yields rose Monday, extending the market’s pullback last week, as investors shifted holdings in anticipation that the Federal Reserve will raise interest rates this year in its bid to lower inflation.
+Stocks on Wall Street fell again Monday, though the market ended up bouncing nearly all the way back from an early slide led by technology companies.

-The selling was broad, though by late afternoon the indexes had come above their lows from earlier in the day.
-S&P 500 was down 0.7% as of 3:29 p.m.
-Eastern.
-The benchmark index had been down 2% in the early going.
-The Dow Jones Industrial Average fell 312 points, or 0.9%, to 35,914 and the Nasdaq fell 0.8%.
+A broad wave of selling pulled had the S&P 500 down by 2% in the early going, but a late-afternoon burst of buying left the benchmark index with a loss of just 0.1%.
+The Dow Jones Industrial Average fell 0.5% after having been down 1.6%, and the tech-heavy Nasdaq eked out a gain of less than 0.1% after having been down 2.7%.

+The latest pullback followed a sell-off last week as investors shifted holdings in anticipation that the Federal Reserve will raise interest rates this year, among other moves aimed at lowering inflation.
+Wall Street is trying to get a better read on when and by how much the Fed will lift rates.

+“It has the market a little bit rattled from the uncertainty of it all,” said J.J.
+Kinahan, chief strategist with TD Ameritrade.
+“I would expect volatility to continue to stay elevated for the rest of the first quarter, at least, as we continue to grapple with this question.”

-Wall Street is closely watching the Federal Reserve for clues as to how soon it might raise interest rates.
-The central bank has already said it will accelerate the reduction of its bond purchases, which have helped keep interest rates low.
+Higher interest rates could help corral the high inflation sweeping the world, but they would also mark an end to the conditions that have put financial markets in “easy mode” for many investors since early 2020.
+The Fed has said it will accelerate the reduction of its bond purchases, which have helped keep interest rates low.
 The market now puts the chances of the Fed raising short-term rates by at least a quarter point in March at around 78%.
 A month ago, it was about 36%.

-Higher interest rates make the stocks of expensive tech companies and other pricey growth companies less attractive to investors, which is why the sector has been slipping while bond yields rise.
+Industrial stocks, banks and a mix of companies that rely on consumer spending accounted for a big share of the S&P 500’s decline Monday.
+Those losses were kept in check by gains in health care, technology and communication stocks.

 Investors have a busy week of economic reports and corporate earnings.